Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 - Those regions of your house that are improperly insulated

-- Which type of insulation do you have?
+- Which insulation type do you have?

 Is it Worth Upgrading the Existing Insulation?